Collections

 There are three different collection modes in Unique Network:

-You can specify the mode of collection during minting.
+You can specify the mode of collection during creation:

 name: "Test",